 7. See king penguins

 Every year, the Calgary Zoo staff takes king penguins on walks through the zoo.
-It’s a very sought after experience.
-The zoo said that the daily walks encourage exercise for penguins and offer them a change of scenery.
-What a nice experience it must be.
+The Penguin walk is a very sought-after experience.
+The Zoo said that the daily walks encourage exercise for penguins and offer them a change of scenery.
+We all had a blast at Penguin walk and will go again.

 8. Try fat biking